RobyFerro/Resume-Parser-CLI/readme.md

 # Resume Parser CLI
 A simple Node.js CLI for parse a resume.

+This package is pretty much obsolete.
+I recommend you to switch to [ResumeParser.js](https://github.com/RobyFerro/ResumeParser.js.git), which covers the same functionality as Resume Parser CLI.

 ## Getting started
 ```
 npm install -g resume-parser-cli